tahvildari/toy-robot/README.md

 ```

 ### Build the project
-Please make sure you have java JDK V1.8 or above and maven 3.x.0 installed on your PC.
+Please make sure you have java JDK V1.8 or above and maven 3.x.0 and git installed on your PC.

 First, clone the project files from git repository in a directory like 'c:\toy-robot'.

-Clone this repo:

-    ```git clone git@github.com:tahvildari/toy-robot.git```

 Open a command prompt by typing the 'cmd' command and go to the project directory by using the 'cd' command.
 ```
 cd c:\toy-robot
 ```

+Clone this repo:

+    ```git clone git@github.com:tahvildari/toy-robot.git```

 To build the project, you need to run the following command in the command prompt.